WardCunningham/search/demo/linux.md

 Initially, this will take a lot of time.
 Wait for the process to complete.

-Observe its doings for a current time window with e.g.:
+Observe its doings for a current interval with e.g.:

 ```sh
 tail -f logs/Tue-1800
 ```

 An exemplary initial run took four and a half hours.
+It took ten runs of the scheduled crawling to discover a stable set of federated domains.

+This allows [the logs](http://search.federatedwiki.org:3030/logs) to be used as an activity monitor for each interval they cover.

 ## Running